kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 ### Achievements in CASP and CAPRI experiments

-CASP (Critical Assessment of Techniques for Protein Structure Prediction) and CAPRI (Critical Assessment of PRedicted Interactions) are world-wide experiments dedicated to blind testing of methods for protein structural bioinformatics.
+CASP (Critical Assessment of Techniques for Protein Structure Prediction) and CAPRI (Critical Assessment of PRedicted Interactions) are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

 **2018**
 : Contributed to the best results in modeling structures of protein complexes in CASP13 and CASP13-CAPRI experiments.